avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 They will be stored in your private Vibriowatch account and only visible to you.

-To upload files of raw reads to Vibriowatch, your files of reads must have file-names ending in '_R1.fastq.gz' and '_R2.fastq.gz'.
+To upload files of raw Illumina reads to Vibriowatch, your files of reads must have file-names ending in '_R1.fastq.gz' and '_R2.fastq.gz'.

 To upload an assembly file to Vibriowatch, your assembly file must have a file-name ending in '.fa' or '.fasta' or '.fna'.